 Buyers have eight single family floor plans and three town home floor plans from which to choose.
 The single family residences come with two to three bedrooms, two to three baths and range in size from 1,392 square feet to 2,597 square feet.
 The town homes have two bedrooms, two baths and range in size from 1,205 square feet to 1,393 square feet.
 All properties are one story tall and have an attached two car garage facing the street.
 Standard features include nine-foot ceilings, open floor plans and GE appliances.
 Dwelling exteriors are low maintenance, covered with fiber cement siding and brick.
 Nicely landscaped lanes gently loop throughout Lake Providence, and the community is compact, with homes set close to one another.

-Home prices start in the mid- to high-$200,000s.
+Home prices start in the high-$300,000s.
+The HOA is in the $300s and $400s per month.
 Please check with a Realtor to verify these prices as they may change.
 The HOA fees pay for lawn care, basic cable access, trash collection, maintenance of all common areas and access to the amenities.